AlexLjunggren/comparator/README.md

 - name - Field name
 - value1 - value of object1 field
 - value2 - value of object2 field
+- clazz - Class containing the field that has a diff.
+This is useful for embedded objects.

 ## Embedded Objects ##